This website uses modern construction techniques, which may not render correctly in your old browser.

 Comb-Crested Jacana

-Water Lily
+Arnhem Water Lily

 Agile Wallaby

-Gonorborlo (Agile Wallaby)search for sweet grasses, root bulbs and fruit that has fallen from the trees such as an-duchme (green) an-dak (milky plum) and an-morlak (Kakadu plum).
+Gonorborlo (Agile Wallaby) search for sweet grasses, root bulbs, and fruit that has fallen from the trees, such as an-duchme (green), an-dak (milky plum), and an-morlak (Kakadu plum).

 White-Bellied Sea Eagle

-With a wingspan reaching up to 2.2 meters (7.2 feet), the Marrawuddi is one the largest raptor in Kakadu.It is known for its keen eyesight, which enables it to spot fish from great heights before swooping down to catch them with its sharp talons.
+With a wingspan reaching up to 2.2 meters (7.2 feet), the Marrawuddi is the second-largest raptor in Kakadu.
+It is known for its keen eyesight, which enables it to spot fish from great heights before swooping down to catch them with its sharp talons.
 They are highly territorial and typically mate for life.
 Breeding pairs engage in elaborate aerial displays during courtship, showcasing their agility and strength.

 Azure Kingfisher

-Forrest Kingfisher
+Forest Kingfisher

 Cheeky Yam